| MORDHEIM SCENARIOTHE FORBIDDEN SQUARE

 is a dangerous place, and no-one would ever leave his own home without at least having a

+knife or dagger in his belt.
 That means that no warbands may use their weapons.
 Only daggers and armor are allowed.

 Some races, however, count more on weapons than others, and that means that all weapons